Follow us

 If you are under investigation or facing charges for internet sex crimes, it is essential to act quickly.
 An experienced Arizona criminal defense attorney can help by challenging the evidence, investigating potential violations of your constitutional rights, and exploring all possible defenses.
 Contact us today to discuss your case and protect your future.

-Lewd conduct in Arizona refers to acts that are considered indecent or sexually inappropriate in public or private settings under ARS §13-1402 and related statutes.
+This refers to acts that are considered indecent or sexually inappropriate in public or private settings under ARS §13-1402 and related statutes.
 This includes indecent exposure, engaging in sexual acts in public, or any behavior deemed offensive to community standards of decency.
 While the specifics can vary depending on the circumstances, lewd conduct is generally treated as a misdemeanor.
-However, when aggravating factors are present—such as exposing oneself to a minor or repeated offenses—charges can escalate to felonies with severe consequences.
+However, when aggravating factors are present.
+Such as exposing oneself to a minor or repeated offenses.
+Charges can escalate to felonies with severe consequences.

 Penalties for lewd conduct depend on the nature of the act and whether minors were involved.
 A Class 1 misdemeanor may result in up to six months in jail and substantial fines.
 If a minor is present during the offense or the accused has prior convictions, the penalties can include longer incarceration, mandatory sex offender registration, and restrictions on employment and housing opportunities.
 The stigma associated with a lewd conduct conviction can also have lasting impacts on personal and professional relationships.